Category: EasternLoop2016

 The New York Vista isn’t just a museum, it’s a working facility that produces clean energy.

-Niagara Falls.
-Our first night in the area we went to see the falls lit up.
-It was our first time seeing the falls…and we were all extremely underwhelmed by the view.
+On our first night in the Niagara Falls area we went to see the falls all lit up on the American side.
+It was our first time seeing the falls and we were all extremely underwhelmed by the view.
 There were a few hundred people there all trying to cram into the one small area where you could actually see anything of the falls.

 On our last day in the area we crossed the border into Ontario.
 We, of course, had to find a burger place.
 And I wanted to try poutine.
-We found a place called The Works.
+We found a place called The Works where we were able to get both burgers and poutine!
 We were able to walk there from the American side of Niagara.
+Guys, this place…it’s officially on our top ten.
+Everything we had was amazing.
+Everyone there was super nice.
+We’re already wanting to go back!!

 I told you how underwhelmed we were with the view from the American side of Niagara…well, the view got incredibly better as we were walking across the bridge to the Canadian side of Niagara.
 The shot above is from the bridge.